Help Is Out There: How to Find the Best Therapist For Your Mental Health Needs

 In 2017, DC-based TheHill.com reported that although the Affordable Care Act and the Mental Health Parity Act were both expected to ensure that mental health expenses were reimbursed on par with other medical conditions, many insurance plans still don’t include this coverage.
 Additionally, many insured patients who do indeed have mental health coverage don’t realize that they are eligible.

-As part of your therapist vetting and selection process, be sure to contact your health care insurance provider to determine exactly what sort of coverage or reimbursement you may be eligible to receive.
+After you’ve searched for psychologists near me, as part of your therapist vetting and selection process, be sure to contact your health care insurance provider to determine exactly what sort of coverage or reimbursement you may be eligible to receive.
 Most therapists in DC, including The Therapy Group of DC, are fee-for-service practices, which means that payment by check, cash, credit, or Health Service Account (HSA) is required at the time you see your therapist.
 However, many insurance plans will reimburse you for the majority of the cost.

 If you find that therapy is not included in your policy, don’t let that deter your efforts to find the right provider.
 Some therapy practices will offer payment plans or price treatment on a sliding scale based on your income and ability to pay.
 Additionally, there are several lower fee therapy opportunities in Washington, DC, but they aren’t easy to find.
 We are keenly aware of the need for affordable therapy in DC, so after five years of planning and dreaming, we created the Capital Therapy Project to bring compassionate, respectful, and results-oriented therapy to more of DC.